-Comparing One-part vs Two-part Chemical Grout for Sewer Repair
+One-part vs Two-part Chemical Grouting for Sewer Repair

 Chemical Characteristics and Definitions

 Permeation grout is a direct pressure injection of a chemical fluid grout to fill spaces between soil particles without causing excessive movement or fracturing of the soil formation.
-The one-part grout travels through a soil profile to permeate and densify the contact soil mass with a slight expansion of 2-3% of initial volume.
-The permeation grout binds as an open cell formation.
+The one-part grout travels through a soil profile to permeate and densify the contact soil mass with a slight expansion of 2-3% of the initial volume.
+The permeation grout binds as an open-cell formation.